magkopian/keepassxc-debian/README.md

 ## Building Dependencies

-First make sure that all three `build-essential`, `debootstrap` and `devscripts`, `pbuilder` packages are installed on your system, as they contain the necessary tools for building the package.
+First make sure that all three `build-essential`, `debootstrap`, `devscripts` and `pbuilder` packages are installed on your system, as they contain the necessary tools for building the package.

 ```bash
 sudo apt-get update